Mentors

 The Mentor Program at a Glance

-Each year Puget Sound business executives volunteer their time to mentor Seattle University students.
-From October to June, the mentor and a small group of students meet to discuss business issues, career paths, personal concerns, and professional experiences.
-Samples of mentor group activities include presenting true-to-life case studies, inviting students to strategy meetings, providing an overview of a company, arranging meetings with company executives, etc. The time committed is flexible, but the groups generally meet every 4 to 6 weeks throughout the year, with each group setting its own agenda and goals.
-To kick off this process, the Albers School hosts a Mentor Fair in September which provides the arena for mentors and students to meet.
+Each year, Puget Sound business executives volunteer their time to mentor Albers students.
+From October to June, mentor groups (a mentor and a small group of students) meet to discuss business issues, career paths, personal concerns and professional experiences.
+Samples of mentor group activities include presenting true-to-life case studies, inviting students to strategy meetings, providing an overview of a company, arranging meetings with company executives, etc. The time committed is flexible, but the groups generally meet every 4 to 6 weeks throughout the year with each group setting its own agenda and goals.

 Mentor Characteristics